AppiumTestDistribution/appium-flutter-integration-driver/README.md

 ## Why Use Appium Flutter Integration Driver?

+ :star: **⁠Strong Typing & Fluent APIs:** Ensures robust and easy-to-use interfaces.

+:star: **⁠Element Handling**: Automatically waits for elements to attach to the DOM before interacting.

+:star: **⁠Seamless Context Switching**: No need to switch between contexts, such as Flutter and native; the driver handles it effortlessly.

+:star: **Auto Wait for Render Cycles**: Automatically waits for frame render cycles, including animations and screen transitions.

+:star: **Simplified Powerful Gestures**: Supports powerful yet simplified gestures like LongPress, ScrollToElement, DragAndDrop, and DoubleClick.

+:star:*⁠*Element Chaining**: Allows chaining of elements, enabling you to find child elements under a specific parent easily.

 This driver is built using [Flutter Integration Test](https://docs.flutter.dev/cookbook/testing/integration/introduction).

 ## How to Use Appium Flutter Integration Driver